-Phone Support:

-(800) 361-5265 Monday to Friday 7:30am to 9:00pm EST
+Phone Support: (800) 361-5265

-Internet Support:
+Internet Support: http://support.dlink.com

-http://support.dlink.ca email:support@dlink.ca

 Warranty

 Subject to the terms and conditions set forth herein, D-Link Systems, Inc. ("D-Link") provides this Limited Warranty:

 - Only to the person or entity that originally purchased the product from D-Link or its authorized reseller or distributor, and - Only for products purchased and delivered within the fifty states of the United States, the District of Columbia, U.S. Possessions or Protectorates, U.S. Military Installations, or addresses with an APO or FPO.